Makersmarx/Excursion-Clone/README.md

 # Excursion-Clone

-Simple HTML/CSS project to clone a ficticious site.
+Simple HTML/CSS project to clone a fictitious site.